kotx/kotx/README.md

 Hello, I'm Kot!
 I'm a comp sci student at the [University of Wisconsin](https://wisc.edu).

-I've made a variety of software and hardware projects, from [object storage proxies](https://github.com/kotx/render) to [microcontrollers for motion controls](https://github.com/kotx/laplace)!
+I've made a variety of software and hardware projects, from [caching layers for object storage](https://github.com/kotx/render) to [microcontrollers for motion controls](https://github.com/kotx/laplace)!

 <details>
   <summary></summary>